Mattia-Ruta/notes/linux/Linuxnotes.md

 `screenfetch`
 # Users and Groups
 ## Add User
-Make sure to add a user that isn't root \
+Make sure to add a user that isn't root

 `sudo adduser [Options] newuser`

 Adding a System User

 `sudo adduser --system --no-create-home systemuser`

-Add user to sudoers \
+Add user to sudoers

 `sudo visudo`

-Add user to file \
+Add user to file

 `username ALL=(ALL) NOPASSWD:ALL`

 ## Delete User
-General Use \
+General Use

 `sudo deluser [Options] user`

+## Change Password for User

+Change for current user

+`passwd`

+Using Root user, change password for other user

+`sudo passwd username`

 # Create Group